Simple search using PubMed

 In fact, when we use Medline what we use is a tool that is known as Pubmed.
 This is a project developed by the National Center for Biotechnology Information (NCBI for friends), which allows access to three National Library of Medicine databases: Medline, PreMedline and AIDS.
 These databases are not filtered, so we will need critical reading skills to evaluate the results (there are other resources that give the information already filtered), since the searcher provides nothing more (and nothing less) than the article reference and, in many cases, a brief summary.
 Best of all, it’s free, which is not the case with all the search tools available.

 So, if we want to explore this oyster with thousands of pearls, we will have to learn how to use Pubmed to find the pearls we are looking for.
-You can enter Pubmed by clicking on this link, although a shortcut is to type pubmed in the address bar of the browser and press control-enter.
-The browser will know where we want to go and will redirect us to the Pubmed home page.
+You can enter Pubmed by clicking on this link.
 Let’s take a look at starting to use it (see the first attached figure) (Pubmed look changes from time to time, so something may have changed since I wrote this post, probably to improve).

 The first thing we see is the simple search box, where we can type the search terms to get the results by clicking the “Search” button.
 You see that under this box there is a link that says “Advanced”, with which we will access the advanced search screen, which we will talk about of another day.
 Today we will focus on the simple search.

-Below are three columns.
-The first one says “Using PubMed.”
-Here you can find help on the use of this tool, including tutorials on the different search modalities and tools that includes Pubmed.
-I advise you to dive in this section to discover many more possibilities of this search engine than the few that I will tell you in this post.
+Below are four columns.
+Notice the first one, “Learn”.
+Here you can find help on the use of this tool, including tutorials on the different search methods and the tools that Pubmed includes.
+I advise you to dive into this section to discover many more possibilities of this search engine than the few that I am going to tell you about in this post.

 First, a structured clinical question